 (b) We may, at our discretion, suspend your Order or vary the price for imported goods charged to you if the relevant exchange rate between the date of our Quote or communication regarding the price of the relevant imported goods and the date of our Invoice varies by 5% or more.

-3.4 Discounts: You will only be entitled to a discount as we may indicate to you in writing.
+You will only be entitled to a discount as we may indicate to you in writing.
 We may cancel discounts at any time at our discretion.

-4.1 Invoice on delivery: Unless we otherwise notify you in writing, we will issue you an Invoice for any Payment required under these Terms, including for any Deposit (as applicable), for payment required before or on Delivery of the Goods specified in your Order or in relation to any credit account you have with us.
+Unless we otherwise notify you in writing, we will issue you an Invoice for any Payment required under these Terms, including for any Deposit (as applicable), for payment required before or on Delivery of the Goods specified in your Order or in relation to any credit account you have with us.

-(b) Delivery of the Goods to you.
+(b) Final 50% payment, including delivery & GST prior to dispatch of the Goods to you.

-4.3 Credit: If you have a credit account with us:
+If you have a credit account with us:

 (a) We may at our discretion grant you a credit limit in accordance with our determination of your creditworthiness.